 The food you give your dog is one of the biggest contributors to your pup’s overall carbon footprint.
 Meat-based diets are the biggest culprit.
 Meat production contributes heavily to climate change.

 Your canine, of course, requires protein, but you can get good nutritional value out of by-products that are perfectly suitable for your pet when sourced and prepared properly.
 Organ meats, for instance, are often good choices if you’re feeding your dog a raw diet.

 Eggs and dairy products may be good options, too.
 If you purchase your dog’s food, choose natural and organic, plant based products with the shortest ingredients list.

 A lot of pet waste comes from the products we buy, only to throw away shortly after.
 Things like cat litter, poop bags, plastic bags, cat toys, and more.

 You can spend several hundred dollars on a dog bed that promises to provide support for achy joints or hip dysplasia, only to discover that the bed is constructed of recycled fabrics and blankets.
 While it’s certainly worth investing in a good dog bed if your dog has specific medical needs, make sure you know what you’re purchasing.

 If it’s something you can easily make yourself, do so.
-You can make a custom-made (and trendy) dog bed out of just about anything, from old fleece blankets to suitcases, wooden shipping pallets, and more.
+You can make a custom dog bed out of just about anything from old fleece blankets to suitcases.
+Utilize wooden shipping pallets and other materials you might find for free.
 Old sheets, pillows, and curtains make for excellent dog bed materials, too.

 As with all such products, you may pay more for all-natural and organic dog shampoo.
 If you want to save a few bucks while you’re saving the environment, you can make your own flea shampoo, dry shampoo, and even dog shampoo for dogs with dry skin using simple ingredients like baking soda, corn starch, vinegar, and ordinary dish soap.